 There are many finger exercises on YouTube videos specifically for this purpose.
 Expect to find it awkward at first but later on you will develop muscle memory and it will soon become second nature to you.

 Strumming with the ukulele is basically the same with the guitar so this one is going to be an easy transition from one to the other.
 Any strumming pattern that you learn in the ukulele applies to the guitar as well.

 If you use a pick instead of your fingers in strumming the ukulele, there is not much difference when you use it in playing the guitar.
-Some use their index finger, their thumb, and even all four fingers in strumming and they notice that it’s similar when you do it on the guitar.
+Some use their index finger, their thumb, and even all four fingers in strumming and they notice that it’s similar to when you do it on the guitar.

-Forming Chords from Ukulele to Guitar
+Forming Chords From Ukulele to Guitar

 Another thing worth remembering is that the chords on the ukulele are different from that of the guitar.
 While there are similarities in the placement of the fingers on the fretboard for the ukulele and guitar, you must be conscious that they are not the same.